 If the importance of heart health isn’t already perfectly clear, let this one statistic do the heavy lifting for you — at 600,000 (or more) fatalities per year, heart disease is the #1 cause of death in the United States (besides COVID-19 in any age groups).
-Paying attention to your heart’s heath is one of the most important ways to ensure your wellbeing to live a long and happy life.
+Paying attention to your heart heath is one of the most important ways to ensure your well-being.

 11 Common signs of an unhealthy heart

-Most often, there are little to no symptoms with heart disease.
+Most often, there are little to no symptoms of heart disease.
 That’s why screening programs are so important.

 Here are eleven common signs to watch out for, any or all of which may indicate an unhealthy heart.
 No matter how mild or inconsequential they seem, they could be harbingers of future cardiac trouble if you don’t nip it in the bud: